EricCrosson/generator-typescript-package/readme.md

 - travis-ci is building a commit to the master branch
 - the commit includes a git tag (which is added automatically by `npm version`)
 - travis-ci is not building a pull-request commit
-- travis-ci environment variable `NPM_AUTH_TOKEN` has been defined
+- travis-ci environment variable `NPM_TOKEN` has been defined

-All you have to do to enable this feature is [define the variable] `NPM_AUTH_TOKEN` in Travis CI's repository settings.
+All you have to do to enable this feature is [define the variable] `NPM_TOKEN` in Travis CI's repository settings.
 You can determine your NPM auth-token with the following shell command

 ```sh